Campania welcomes you for your next trip: these are our suggestions on the best areas to stay in Naples!

 Naples, Italy’s third largest city, is populated by 968,736 inhabitants.
 It is the second largest Mediterranean city after Barcelona.
 More than 4 million inhabitants live in its agglomeration, which extends over 117.27 km², from the western side of the Bay of Naples, to the slopes of Mount Vesuvius, near the famous villages of Herculaneum and Pompeii.
 A densely populated city at the foot of a dangerous volcano?
-Let’s just say the city is playing with fire… Having inherited more than 28 centuries of history, the city was from its foundation one of the main commercial, cultural, philosophical, and political centers of the Roman Empire.
+Let’s just say the city is playing with fire… With more more than 28 centuries worth of history, the city was from its foundation one of the main commercial, cultural, philosophical, and political centers of the Roman Empire.
 Blessed with a rich gastronomic, artistic, and cultural heritage, Naples is also known for the powerful Camorra – the Neapolitan mafia -, Mount Vesuvius, and its historical landmarks.
 Staying in Naples is not difficult, you’ll find a wide range of accommodation options, from the five-star hotel to the cheap hostel.
 However, prices are higher in the summer.

 The Neapolitan territory consists of ten municipalities, which are divided into thirty districts around the Amalfi Coast.
 Here is a presentation of the neighbourhoods of the city to help you decide where to stay in Naples.